 We have collected stories about some of the most haunted places to visit around the world, specially curated for those that like a good ghost story.
-Not only are they your typical haunted graveyards and castles, but whole towns and mountain ranges are included.
-Surely there is a story here that will make your hair stand on end!
+From the scariest haunted houses to entire ghost towns, haunted graveyards and castles.
+The most horrifying haunts, creepiest and spookiest spots; surely there is a story here that will make your hair stand on end!

 Kolmanskop – Namibia